bamlab/flow-navigator/readme.md

 ### FlowNavigator
 The Flow Navigator is built upon the foundation of the [native stack](https://reactnavigation.org/docs/native-stack-navigator/#api-definition), it inherits the same API.

+#### Helpers
+The flow navigator adds the following methods to the navigation prop:
+- `goToNextStep`: To navigate to the next step in the flow, based on the order of the screens in the navigation flow.
+- `goToPreviousStep`: To navigate to the previous step in the flow, based on the order of the screens in the navigation flow.
+- `quitFlow`: To exit the flow.

 ### useFlow
 Inside a screen defined below a Flow Navigator, you can use the `useFlow`, which provides the following: